 To facilitate commonality between B1/B2 application adaptation and ACARS application adaptation, the IPS Dialogue Service (IPS DS) per ICAO Doc.
+9896

-9896 is used to convey ACARS application messages using the ATNPKT format; refer to Appendix A in this document for ATNPKT examples.
+Part III is used to convey ACARS application messages using the ATNPKT format; refer to Appendix A in this document for ATNPKT examples.
 The ATNPKT consists of a fixed part, which is always present, and a variable part, which contains optional fields depending on the dialogue service primitive and application data.
-The inclusion of optional fields in ATNPKT complies with the IPS DS mapping in Table II-1-6 in ICAO Doc.
-9896, with the following exceptions:
+The inclusion of optional fields in ATNPKT complies with the IPS DS mapping specified in ICAO Doc.
+9896 Part III, with the following exceptions: